 In 2018 Santa Cruz County Mental Health and Substance Abuse Service Division took a symbolic step to accelerate integration by renaming itself Behavioral Health Services (BHS).
 Santa Cruz County Behavioral Health Services (SCCBHS) mission is to become a comprehensive integrative mental health and substance use disorder service delivery system so that there is "no wrong door" for the person(s) seeking support and services.

-During the 2018-19 fiscal year SCCBHS experienced changes of leadership both at the department and agency level.
+Also, SCCBHS experienced changes of leadership both at the department and agency level.
 This has included appointment of a new agency director and chief financial officer along with a new quality improvement director at BHS replacing the retiring incumbent of more than 30 years.
 Changes at the health agency level led to some reorganization and centralization of core functions, specifically impacting BHS' information technology and data analytic capacities.

 Our integrative Quality Improvement team and SCCBHS leadership focus on quality of care/service improvement initiatives as well as compliance monitoring that incorporates DHCS requirements for both MHP and DMC-ODS.
-Fiscal year 2018-19 was a year of significant change within SCCBHS with the launch of DMC-ODS services only 6 months old and the retirement of two division senior leadership managers, specifically Quality Improvement, mid-year.
-The established FY18-19 Quality Improvement (QI) Work Plan remained in effect for the completion of the year to be assessed and evaluated by the new QI Director regarding relevancy and effectiveness.
+The FY19-20 Quality Improvement (QI) Work Plan includes new improvement focus areas as well as continues to focus on completing interventions from prior 18-19 goals.